Important vote in Scotland this Thursday

 Thursday’s vote is to allow women to join the club which will host the men’s Open again next year.
 However, as members of the R&A’s various committees can be drawn only from club members, it effectively opens the doors for women to finally have a say in the running of the game.
 Members will also be asked that in the event of a yes vote, they agree to “15 females” being given immediate membership, and a list already drawn up featuring women who have made a significant contribution to golf.

-So with the vote imminent maybe it is time to take your loved one the the home if golf and celebrate this historic event.
-Take a look here at some special tours we have created, or if you would like something a little special give us a call.
+So with the vote imminent maybe it is time to take your loved one the home of golf and celebrate this historic event.
+Take a look here at some special Scottish tours we have created, or if you would like something a little special give us a call.